sloancinkle/shuffleboard/README.md

 # Shuffleboard

 **Shuffleboard** is a physics-based table shuffleboard game built for macOS and Windows.
+It is currently an open 2-player implementation.

-Currently a 2-player open implementation, this project is being developed as an environment for training and testing ML models to play competitively.
+This project is being developed as an environment to train and test ML models to play competitively.

 ![Game Screenshot](screenshots/starting.png)